-Some of my earliest musical memories are of singing with my mom in the car on long trips; she loved to harmonize and she’d get me to sing the melody.
-She also played a baritone ukelele and would accompany my grandmother’s mandolin playing.
+Some of my earliest musical memories are of singing with my mom in the car on long trips; she loved to harmonize and she’d have me singing melody.
+She also played a baritone ukulele and would accompany my grandmother’s mandolin playing.
 (Grandma played for dances as a teenager growing up in Sweden.)

-At the age of nine, I took piano and organ lessons for a while and then moved on to actually playing the stupid ukelele---old songs from the ‘40s and ‘50s that I gleaned from my mom’s songbooks.
+At the age of nine, I took piano and organ lessons for a while and then moved on to actually playing Mom’s ukulele---old songs from the ‘40s and ‘50s that I gleaned from her songbooks.
 The guitar came along at about the age of twelve.
 I guess I had a few gigs in my “early period,” like playing for Christmas parties at school, performing old Smothers Brothers routines in the fourth grade and singing “A Boy Named Sue” at a square dance retreat.

 At 15, I started studying classical guitar, and this really turned me on to fingerstyle guitar.
-But while I loved some of those Villa-Lobos Etudes and Preludes and still do, I was more attuned to popular music, both instrumental and vocal, and I gravitated to the likes of James Taylor, the Beatles, Chet Atkins, Jerry Reed and Pierre Bensusan (still my favs).
-I played at dormitory steak dinners at the University of Maine, at a gin mill in Bly, Oregon, and even on an international television production, “Dick Stacey’s Country Music Jamboree,” in Bangor, Maine.
-Well, I say that it was international because the folks up in New Brunswick could pick it up, too.
+But while I loved some of those Villa-Lobos Etudes and Preludes, and still do, I was more attuned to popular music, both instrumental and vocal, and I gravitated to the likes of Glenn Campbell, James Taylor, the Beatles, Chet Atkins, Jerry Reed and Pierre Bensusan (still my favs).

 After pursuing an education in forestry and forest genetics in Maine and North Carolina for ten long years (don’t ask), I awoke one morning and decided that I should dump all that and see if I couldn’t make a living with the guitar.
-I had already discovered that I had a flair for teaching recreational dance---swing, waltz, Scandinavian and eastern European---so it wasn’t too much of a leap (as it were) to teaching guitar.
-So I opened the Bruce Emery Guitar Studio in 1986.
-Just like that.
+I had already discovered that I had a flair for teaching people how to dance---swing, waltz, Scandinavian and eastern European---so it wasn’t too much of a leap to teaching guitar.
+So I opened the Bruce Emery Guitar Studio in 1986 and never looked back.

-I wrote the Skeptical Guitarist books between 1997 and 1999 and figured I was done writing method books.
-But then I began receiving requests from rank beginners for information that was more basic, something dealing with the mechanics of playing guitar, so I began writing the Scratch series in 2001.
-In the summer of 2005 I finally cranked out two Christmas books, one for strummers and one for solo players, that had been sitting around on the computer in rough form for nearly a decade.
+Noticing the lack of even a single readable guitar theory book, I wrote the Skeptical Guitarist series between 1997 and 1999, and figured I was done writing method books.
+But then I began receiving requests from beginning players for information that was more basic, something dealing with guitar technique, so I began writing the Guitar From Scratch series in 2001: Fingerstyle, Blues, Travis-Style and Christmas.

 return to top